srivastavaprashant/srivastavaprashant/README.md

+Hi, I am Prashant.
+I like everything that has to do with Data and Intelligence.
 - 👋 Hi, I’m Prashant Srivastava.
 - 👀 I am a Data Consultant specializing in Machine Learning Engineering.
 - 🌱 I’m currently learning to solve business problems with data products.